California Solar Incentives, Rebates & Tax Credits (2023 Guide)

 While going solar would normally cause your taxes to increase as a result, this exemption prevents that from happening.
 Ultimately, this perk can save you hundreds or thousands of dollars in taxes over the lifespan of your system.

-How to Claim the Property Tax Exemption in California
+How to Claim Property Tax Exemptions in California (click to expand)

 Thankfully, this tax exemption for going solar is automatically applied to all solar power systems in California.
 The value added by home improvements is typically taxed based on closed permits.
 Your municipality will automatically neglect to consider the value your system adds when assessing your home value.

 Are Property Tax Exemptions Worth the Time/Effort of Claiming in California? (click to expand)